 In any business, document retention can be a challenge.
-Knowing which documents to keep and for how long can be particularly difficult as there are various time frames for different types of record.
+Knowing which documents to keep and for how long is often difficult because different types of records have different time frames.

-As there are legal requirements for document retention in the UK, overcoming these challenges and staying on top of the amount of data and number of documents being produced is a must.
-A document retention policy can help you to do this.
-But what should it include?
+In the UK, there are legal requirements for document retention.
+This makes it critical for businesses to stay on top of the volume of data and records being created.
+A clear document retention policy can help manage this, but what should it include?

-Each department within a company is required to keep different records over varying periods of time.
-This means that companies need to have several document retention policies that relate to specific departments.
-In the UK, you need to remember that HMRC (HM Revenues & Customs) will penalise companies that don’t retain relevant records for the specific required time.
+Each department within a company is required to keep certain records over varying periods of time.
+As a result, businesses often need more than one retention policy to cover different departments.
+It’s also important to remember that HMRC can penalise companies that fail to keep the required time period.

-Below, we have examined some of the records you may need to keep.
-This list is not exhaustive, so make sure you refer to the government guidance about developing your own document retention policy.
+Below, we outline some of the records you may need to keep.
+This list is not exhaustive, so always check the latest government guidance when developing your own document retention policy.

 Accounting document retention policy

-As a general rule of thumb, tax returns, financial statements and accounting records should be retained for a minimum of six years.
-This six-year period should start from the end of the last company financial year that the record relates to.
-However, this timescale could vary depending on the type of tax that is paid and the industry your business is in.
+As a general rule, tax returns, financial statements, and accounting records should be retained for a minimum of six years.
+This six year period begins at the end of the last company financial year that the record relates to.
+However, the exact timescale may vary depending on the type of tax paid and the industry your business operates in.

-Your accounting document retention policy should also take into account that some records may need to be kept for longer than six years.
+Your accounting document retention policy should also recognise that some records may need to be kept for longer than six years.
+This applies if:

 - You have purchased something that will last more than six years, such as machinery.

-- The record contains a transaction that covers more than one of your accounting periods.
+- The record contains a transaction that spans more than one accounting period.

 - A Company Tax Return was submitted late.